 The number of incidents in the Incidents List view can be very large, making it difficult to locate particular incidents.
 The Filter enables you to specify those incidents that you would like to view.
 You can also choose the timeframe when those incidents occurred.
 For example, you may want to view all of the new critical incidents created within the last hour.

 - Verify that the Filters panel appears to the left of the incidents list.
 If you do not see the Filters panel, in the Incident List view toolbar, click , which opens the Filters panel.

 - In the Filters panel, select one or more options to filter the incidents list:

-- TIME RANGE: You can select a specific time period from the Time Range drop-down list.
+- Time Range: You can select a specific time period from the Time Range drop-down list.
 The time range is based on the creation date of the incidents.
-For example, if you select Last Hour, you will see incidents that were created within the last 60 minutes.
+For example, if you select Last Hour, you can see incidents that were created within the last 60 minutes.

-NetWitness Suite remembers your filter selections in the Incident List view.
+NetWitness Platform remembers your filter selections in the Incidents List view.
 You can remove your filter selections when you no longer need them.
 For example, if you are not seeing the number of incidents that you expect to see or you want to view all of the incidents in your incident list, you can reset your filters.

 - In the Incident List view toolbar, click .

 The Filters panel appears to the left of the incidents list.

 - At the bottom of the Filters panel, click Reset.

 Saved filters provide a way for analysts to save and quickly apply specific filter conditions to the list of incidents.
 You can also use these filters to customize the Springboard landing page.
 For example, you may want to create a filter to show only critical incidents over the last 24 hours.